 - a. the sum of the risk weighted assets calculated for credit and market risks; and - b.
 12,5 multiplied by the one quarter of the fixed overheads of the preceding year.

-The following table shows the calculation of the Risk Weighted Assets for Operational Risk based on the Fixed Overheads methodology:
+The following table shows the calculation of the capital requirements for Operational Risk.